Here at The Waxologist one thing can be said about us and that is that NOTHING phases us! Haemorrhoids; Periods; ingrown hair…… the lot!

 What does it look like down there?

 We understand you may feel concerned about your post baby body.
 But, we weren’t interested in how your vulva looked before you gave birth and we’re not interested now.
 We’re here to make you feel good and get that hair out, not to judge you.
-Besides four out of five of us waxers are mothers, we’ve been there and we don’t want judgement either!
+Besides three out of four of us waxers are mothers, we’ve been there and we don’t want judgement either!

 Here at The Waxologist, we will do everything we can to make you feel comfortable and make your first postpartum wax as easy as possible.
 When you make your appointment please write any information in the notes area so we may add additional time to the appointment if needed.